shren207/greenhead-blog/content/blog/sequelize/sequelize_introduction.md

 'use strict'
 const { Model } = require('sequelize')
 module.exports = (sequelize, DataTypes) => {
-  class Url extends Model {
+  class url extends Model {
     /**
      * Helper method for defining associations.
      * This method is not a part of Sequelize lifecycle.